If you want to cook spaghetti squash but don’t know exactly how or cutting it is too difficult, check out this post and the helpful video right below.

-- Microwave Method—Begin the microwave method the same as the oven by washing the outside of the squash, then slicing it lengthwise and scraping out the seeds.
-Place one half of the squash in a microwaveable dish that is at least a few inches deep.
-Fill the inside of the cavity of the squash with water and place the other half on top, matching the sliced seams of the squash.
+On a flat surface, carefully slices the spaghetti squash lengthwise.
+Using a spoon, scrape the seeds out and discard.
+Place one half of the squash into a microwaveable dish that is a few inches deep.
+Fill the cavity of the squash with water and place the other half on top, matching the sliced seams of the squash.
 Microwave for 10 minutes, or until the skin is soft.
-Let it cool, then begin to pull the flesh apart with a fork for serving.
+Let cool before shredding the squash with a fork.

 3.)
 How to Cook Spaghetti Squash in the Slow Cooker.